methodmissing/euruko2011/slides/reactor_pattern/22_definition.md

 Not limited to sockets.Can observe filesystem events, spawn processes, perform work at time intervals / ticks.

-We'll focus on socket IO
+We'll focus on socket I/O
 </p>